agentmorris/camera-trap-ml-survey/README.md

 * Mahmoud M. Montane Carnivore Detection and Occupancy in the High Oregon Cascades.
 Master's thesis, Washington State University.
 2025.

 * Bassing SB, Ausband DE, Mumma MA, Thompson S, Hurley MA, Falcy MR. Mammalian predator co-occurrence affected by prey and habitat more than competitor presence at multiple time scales.
 Ecological Monographs.
 2025 Feb;95(1):e1648

-* Moreno H, Gómez A, Andújar D. Deep learning-based video analysis for visitor detection and tracking in protected areas.
-Journal of Outdoor Recreation and Tourism.
-2025 Jun 1;50:100890.

 * Maierdiyali A, Wang Y, Chen J, Li R, Yang Y, Tao S, Kong Y, Lu Z. The interspecies relationships among the wildlife crossing structures of the Qinghai-Tibet Railway.
 Journal for Nature Conservation.
 2025 May 4:126957.*